- 1 CHARACTERISTICS OF GUANABANA OR GRAVIOLA

 Etymology: Muricata is called to the plants with loose spines that barely prick, as it happens to the surface of this fruit.

-Family: Annonaceae (Same than chirimoya)
+Family: Annonaceae (Same than cherimoya)

 Habitat and distribution: Where to find guanabana trees?

-tropical plant native Central America, widespread in the Caribbean islands and southern Africa.
+Tropical plant native Central America, widespread in the Caribbean islands and southern Africa.
 Currently you can find it in tropical West Africa, India, Sri Lanka, China, Polynesia and Australia.